 Manhattan Law Firm Helps Clients Care for a Loved One Through Guardianship

-Experienced New York attorney works with adults who wish to care for incapacitated adults
+Experienced New York attorney works with adults who wish to care for their elderly loved ones.

-Since 2005, my law firm has been providing effective legal representation in all types of New York guardianship matters, including:
+Since 2005, my law office has been providing effective legal representation in all types of New York guardianship matters, including:

 - Preparing and filing guardianship petitions